Charred and Chopped Broccoli Grilled CheeseJump to Recipe

-My personal favorite: Dana Carvey singing The Lady I Know (aka Choppin’ Broccoli).
-This skit used to be impossible to find on the Internet but now Yahoo (in maybe it’s first solid move ever) has purchased and published huge archives of SNL skits.
+Of course, any time I’m working with broccoli, especially chopping it, you know I gotta pump Dana Carvey singing The Lady I Know (aka Choppin’ Broccoli).
+This skit used to be impossible to find on the Internet but now it’s pretty darn easy.

 Anyway, watching that skit a dozen times in a row made me want to chop some broccoli and put it in a grilled cheese.

 For broccoli to work in a grilled cheese, it has to be babied a bit.
 You can’t just chop up some florets, stuff it in a sandwich, and call it a day.
 Having that sandwich is why people hate broccoli.